danladishitu/CE888-7-SP/README.md

 # CE888-7-SP
 **Assignment 1**

-I have attached both .py and .ipynb file.
+I have attached both the .py (exe) and .ipynb (jupyter notebook) files.
-They both have the link to the dataset inside it.
-The dataset is too large for github.
+They both have the link to the dataset I used .
+The dataset was too large for github.